 “I love better now, more wholly and completely, not because I have learned some exotic technique but because I know death.”
 Page 235.

 Today, I gained a new perspective.
 A friend told me I should join her in the AIDS walk in San Francisco this summer.
-“You walk *all* night?”, I had asked.
-The resulting sleep-deprivation didn’t sound appealing to me in the least, but now it feels like it’s not about me and sleeping.
+I’m in Seattle now, but one day I’ll make it to San Francisco.

-Also, Seattle, here is a list of restaurants who will be donating to Dine out for Life on April 26.
+Also, if you live in Seattle, here is a list of restaurants who will be donating to Dine out for Life on April 26.